abrander/scannerjack/README.md

 Compiling and developing
 ========================

-For compiling Scannerjack GTK+ v3, gtk and make is required.
+For compiling Scannerjack GTK+ v3, gcc and make is required.
 On Ubuntu Linux this can be installed from the Ubuntu repositories with `sudo apt-get install libgtk-3-dev gcc make`.